Agungvpzz/Survival-Analysis/README.md

 ### C. Key Questions to Answer
 1. What is the estimated survival probability of customers over different time periods?
 2. Which factors have the strongest impact on customer churn risk?
-3. How do survival trends vary across customer segments?
-4. Can predictive modeling improve the accuracy of churn risk estimation?
+3. Can predictive modeling improve the accuracy of churn risk estimation?
-5. How can businesses optimize retention strategies based on survival analysis findings?
+4. How can businesses optimize retention strategies based on survival analysis findings?

 ## 3. Data Understanding
 - The dataset can be explored and downloaded with the following link [telco-customer-churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data).